revaturelabs/interviewquestions/Java/OOP/WrapperClasses.md

 <details><summary> <b>Show Answer</b> </summary>

-  **Ans**: The conversion of Object to primitive datatype is called Unboxing.
+> The conversion of Object to primitive datatype is called Unboxing.

 </details>